-Summary of Abuse Allegations against Father Joseph Meighan:
+Summary of Sexual Abuse Allegations against Father Joseph Meighan:

-In 1990, a mother interrupted Meighan forcing her 17 year old son to disrobe in the parlor of the St. Therese rectory.
-Meighan was again suspended (forced to resign) and sent for a psych eval and treatment.
+In 1990, a mother interrupted Meighan forcing her 17-year-old son to disrobe in the parlor of the St. Therese rectory.
+Meighan was again suspended (forced to resign) and sent for a psych evaluation and treatment.
 After his release, he was assigned as chaplain in a nursing home.
 The father of one of his victims protested the assignment because it was near where his son was molested.
 Meighan was immediately transferred to St. Mary’s Villa Nursing Home.

 According to the grand jury report, the Diocese of Scranton received additional reports of abuse in 2003, 2007 and 2008.

 Meighan is still alive and believed to be residing in the Dunmore, Pennsylvania, area.
-He is 75 years old.
 While his faculties as a priest have been suspended, there is no evidence that he was removed from the priesthood (laicized).